devicons/devicon/CONTRIBUTING.md

 The <b>original</b> version are only available in svg format, so they do not need to be as simple and can contain numerous colors.
 </p>
 <p>
 Some icons are really simple (like the Apple one), so the original version can be used as the plain version and as the icon font.
 In this case, you'll only need to make only one of the version (either "original" or "plain").
 You can then add an alias in the <code>devicon.json</code> so they can be found with either the "original" or "plain" naming convention.
+Note that this only applies to font icon versions only, not the SVG versions.
+SVG versions don't need aliases.
 </p>

 <hr>